 If the fuel level is enough and quality of fuel is also fine, then we have to check Oil level.
 Lubrication is one of the main functionality of the Oil.
 The engine will have strokes and the strokes have to run smoothly in order to generate power.
 Running low on oil will also result in generator fault.
 Check the oil level with the dipstick, make sure there is sufficient oil.

 In addition, the Fuel filter must also be checked whether it is connected properly and the fuel supply is simultaneous or not.
-If the fuel filter has a blockage, then the fuel cannot be helpful in
+If the fuel filter has a blockage, then the fuel cannot be helpful in anyway even if it is fully filled in the Generator.
+If the fuel filter is visually dirty, you need to clean it.
+To further ensure this component can function well, the good idea is replacing it with the new one.

 Step 3.
 Test the Electric Starting System